JennysJam/blog/content/blog/copygc/index.md

 Also, since we're no longer using `malloc()` to allocate objects, we have to update our `newObject()` function.

-We also update how we allocate objects to remove the code for the intrusive
+We also update how we allocate objects to remove the code from the intrusive linked list.

 ```c,hl_lines=4 6
 Object* newObject(VM* vm, ObjectType type) {